SQLite Index

 SQLite multicolumn index example

-If you create an index that consists of one column, SQLite uses that column as the sort key.
-In case you create an index that has multiple columns, SQLite uses the additional columns as the second, third, … as the sort keys.
+If you create an index consisting of one column, SQLite uses that column as the sort key.
+However, if you create an index with multiple columns, SQLite uses the additional columns as subsequent sort keys.

 SQLite sorts the data on the multicolumn index by the first column specified in the CREATE INDEX statement.
 Then, it sorts the duplicate values by the second column, and so on.

-Therefore, the column order is very important when you create a multicolumn index.
+Therefore, the column order is crucial when creating a multicolumn index.

-To utilize a multicolumn index, the query must contain the condition that has the same column order as defined in the index.
+To fully utilize a multicolumn index, the query must include conditions that match the column order defined in the index.

 The following statement creates a multicolumn index on the first_name and last_name columns of the contacts table: